replikation/What_the_Phage/README.md

 * an attempt to streamline the usage of various phage identification and prediction tools
 * the main focus is stability an data filtering / analysis for the user
+* the tool is intended for fasta and nanopore fastq reads

 ## The following Phage-Tools are currently included